hmnayak/credit-spa/docs/story-customer.md

 ### Notes
 - Create left sidepane with menu option Customers pointing to /customers
 - Provide link to open /customers/<customer_id> for each entry

+# Paginate customers

+As a businessman

+I want to list all my customers by pages

+So that I can see small list of customers at a time

+### API
+GET /api/customers?page=3

+    [{
+        name
+        email
+        phone_no
+        gstin
+    }]

+### UI
+GET /customers?page=3

+### Notes
+- Make page size configurable
+- Show page no, prev, next links on each page